Where to See Wildflowers in and near Los Angeles: California Super Bloom

 The Best Places to Enjoy Wildflower Bloom in and near Los Angeles

 No rain, no rainbow.
-When it comes to Southern California, however, you can rephrase this adage.
+When it comes to Southern California, you can rephrase this adage.
 No rain, no wildflowers, especially near Los Angeles!
 With seasonal California super bloom, this saying becomes a reality almost every spring.
 Thanks to the heavy rains that can last for a few weeks, California’s hills and mountains experience unprecedented bloom.

 Spreading for miles on end, the wildflowers don’t escape the Greater Los Angeles Area.
 The region that usually bears little to no sign of lush vegetation transforms into a vibrant floral “sea”.
 The super bloom in California looks incredible and so are the vivid wildflowers near Los Angeles.